 The Corporation's properties are located in Colombia in an area that has a long history of artisanal mining.
 A portion of the Corporation's property include artisanal groups that are mining informally on a small-scale basis.
 The Corporation is committed to respecting their rights and to assist them in formalizing, however, there is no assurances that this process will be successful or that they will not oppose the Corporation's exploration activities or potential future development.
-In addition, there is a risk that the number of informal miners could increase in the future resulting in a material adverse effect on the Corporation.
+There is also a risk that the number of informal miners could increase in the future resulting in a material adverse effect on the Corporation.
+In addition, artisanal mining accidents occur and, in some cases, result in serious injury or death.
+While the Corporation is not responsible for artisanal mining operations including their health and safety standards, an artisanal mining accident could be perceived as the Corporation's responsibility which could have a material adverse effect on the Corporation.